junxit/us-congress-bills-112/metadata.md

 - 2012-06-12 — Placed on the Union Calendar, Calendar No. 369.
 - 2012-06-12 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 112-521.
 - 2012-06-12 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 112-521.
+- 2012-06-26 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Mr. Thompson (MS) objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was withdrawn.
+- 2012-06-26 — Considered under suspension of the rules. (consideration: CR H4003-4009)
+- 2012-06-26 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4251.
+- 2012-06-26 — Mr. King (NY) moved to suspend the rules and pass the bill, as amended.
+- 2012-06-28 — Considered as unfinished business. (consideration: CR H4175-4176)
+- 2012-06-28 — Motion to reconsider laid on the table Agreed to without objection.
+- 2012-06-28 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 402 - 21 (Roll no. 438). (text: CR 6/26/2012 H4003-4007)
+- 2012-06-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 402 - 21 (Roll no. 438).(text: CR 6/26/2012 H4003-4007)